Tom Sachs: Career

 In 2006, the artist had two major survey exhibitions mounted in Europe, first at the Astrup Fearnley Museet for Moderne Kunst and next at the Fondazione Prada, Milan.
 His work can be found in major museum collections worldwide, including the Metropolitan Museum of Art, New York, The Solomon R. Guggenheim Museum, New York, the Whitney Museum of American Art and the Centre Georges Pompidou, Paris.

 As Germano Celant writes in his monograph on the artist published by the Fondazione Prada, Milan, "The images and objects that make up the militarized space of consumption and fashion are at the very heart of Tom Sachs's visual passion."

 The Des Moines Art Center and Rose Art Museum hosted a solo exhibition titled Logjam featuring the artist in 2007.

 In 2012, Sachs partnered with Nike to release the Mars Yard sneaker.
 Ten years later, Sachs and Nike released a new sneaker called the General Purpose Shoe.
+Nike quietly altered the packaging for a sneaker collaboration with artist Tom Sachs in 2017, scrubbing the box of his NikeCraft Mars Yard 2.0 shoe of the phrase "work like a slave" before the project launched that year, sources tell Complex.
+The shoes nearly made it to retail with the phrase on the inside of the lid of the box before Nike moved to have the text removed, sources say.

 The Nasher Sculpture Center held a solo exhibition titled Tom Sachs: Tea Ceremony in 2017, which focused on Sachs' distinctive reworking of chanoyu, or traditional Japanese tea ceremony.
 The exhibition was originally organized by The Noguchi Museum in New York.

+Sachs has printed several decks of custom playing cards featuring photos of his artwork.

 In 2023, Sachs came under fire from past studio employees for creating a cult-like and fear-inducing work environment.
+Past workers told Hyperallergic about how difficult it was to quit.

+"It is like a true cult in that they make it really hard to leave," they said, citing "manipulation and threats."
+One former studio manager told Curbed, "It's almost as if he goes out of his way to sow discomfort and pawns it off as if he's a genius.
+It's like a ruse.
+So many people out there know that he's cruel, but the art world is tiny and no one gives a shit."
+The revelations caused Nike to release a statement that the company was "deeply concerned by the very serious allegations".
+"We are in contact with Tom and his studio, seeking to better understand the situation and how these issues are being addressed," the company said.
+Others have since come out in support of the artist, citing Sachs' irreverence as ubiquitous.

-Sachs is represented by Sperone Westwater, New York and Thaddaeus Ropac, Paris and Salzburg.
+Sachs is represented by Thaddaeus Ropac, Acquavella Galleries, Tomio Koyama Gallery, and Baldwin Gallery.